gliu2k/HANA_APP/README.md

 # Description

-This is an article that I wrote in **year 2016** regarding how to utilize the new features of SAP HANA.
-The 2nd article I submitted to SAPexperts in 2016.
+This is an article that I wrote in **year 2016** about how to utilize the new features of SAP HANA.
+And this is the 2nd article that I submitted to SAPexperts.

 ![alt text](/images/F0.png?raw=true)